 I have just had twins – we would love some help!

 A multiple birth is always something very special – for NUK too.
 That is why we have a tradition of welcoming every multiple birth by sending out a small gift set.
-Just send us a copy of the birth certificates at following adress and a few days later you will receive our present.
+We only offer our Welcome Packages for babies up to 6 months, as the products are only suitable for children up to this age.
+To enter, just send us a copy of the birth certificates to the below e-mail address and a few days later you will receive your gift.